If the world of internet marketing is known for one thing, buzzwords might be it.

-Terms like inbound marketing, content marketing, growth hacking, conversion testing, ROI, KPIs and “the Cloud,” SEO and my new personal favorite: Big Data.
+Terms like inbound marketing, content marketing, growth hacking, website analytics, conversion testing, ROI, KPIs and “the Cloud,” SEO and my new personal favorite: Big Data.

 Some of you may be familiar with many of them, and that is great, but many of you are just starting to grasp what a web presence can do for your business.
 The end goal of many of these buzzwords is quite similar, to get an internet user to find your site, be impressed enough at what they find that they either make a purchase – in the case of an ecommerce site – fill out a contact form, pick up the phone, or any other action that defines the visitors experience on your site as effective.

 But while these buzzwords have similar end goals, they often aren’t the right tactic for the task at hand.